NickJAFriend/FT-Web-Task/README.md

 # FT-Web-Task

 ## Welcome to the Web Task...
 This is a task that has been set by the Financial Times.
-The game is to:
+The target is to:
  - fetch an array of URLs which contain JSON data
  - return their contents in a promise